 Many factors such as cuts, abrasions, medical conditions and operations can result in scalp scarring.
-This can often make a person feel extremely self-conscious and can massively affect their self-esteem.
+This can often make a person feel self-conscious and affect their self-esteem.

-Scalp scarring can also prohibit the growth of other hairs around the area, leading to further hair loss and patchiness.
+Scalp scarring can also prohibit the growth of new hairs around the area, leading to further hair loss and patchiness.

-Scalp micropigmentation can both cover the scar itself and the areas of the scalp that have suffered as a result of scarring.
+Scalp micropigmentation can both cover the scar itself and areas that have suffered because of scarring.